zstan/rzd/README.md

-Simple rzd proxy interface (App Engine based)
+Simple rzd python-jquery proxy interface (App Engine based)

+Usage: deploy into appengine account and use :)